Master's & doctoral degrees

 No. You must apply for admission and provide written approval from the other university that you may continue with your studies at Unisa using the same research topic and proposal.
 The fact that your proposal was accepted at another university does not mean that Unisa will accept the proposal.

 I completed the research proposal module and received my results.
-When can I register for the dissertation / thesis?
+When can I register for the mini-dissertation?

 Students with disabilities